openblockchains/awesome-tetherino/README.md

 ## Tetherino is Setting a New Standard for Transparency - And Responding to Criticism That is Backed by Real Cash

-by Stuartino Hoegnerino, the Chief Legal Counsel of Tetherino
+by Stuartino Hoegnerino, the General Counsel of Tetherino

 Crypto insiders claim to have new technologies, ideas, or visions that will change the world.
 They hope people pretend to believe them in the hope that someone else will buy their shitcoins